 How to protect your house this winter

-While you can protect yourself from the cold weather by wrapping up warm in your knitted scarves and bobble hats, you may also want to think about protecting your home this winter.
+While you can protect yourself from the cold weather by wrapping up warm in your knitted scarves and bobble hats, you may also want to think about protecting your home this winter too, in order to avoid any nasty surprises.

 Even if your house is cosy and warm, your water pipes are still able to freeze.
 To ensure your pipes keep warm this winter, wrap them up with insulation material and open your kitchen and bathroom cabinets to allow warm air to circulate around the pipes.